nizzaneela/Programming_error_explanation/README.md

 Overall, the limitations increase the likelihood of two simulations satisfying conditions 1 and 2, so the resulting Bayes factors may be considered a rough upper bound.

-It is theoretically possible that applying condition 3 to the two introduction likelihoods could an increase in the Bayes factors.
+It is theoretically possible that applying condition 3 to the two introduction likelihoods could increase the Bayes factors.
 This would require an increase in the likelihood of two introductions producing topologies compatible with the more probable MRCA haplotypes (i.e. A or B).
 This is considered unlikely, but will be confirmed either way in the next comment.